rgommezz/react-native-chatgpt/README.md

 - `logged-out` reflects you either haven't authenticated yet or that your ChatGPT access token has expired
 - `authenticated`: signals you are logged in.
 Only under this status you will be able to interact with the chat bot.

 ChatGPT issues JWT tokens that expire in 7 days, so you would have to reauthenticate approximately once per week.
+The library will report that by changing the status from `authenticated` to `logged-out`.

 #### `login`